FFTX Project

 cmake --build . --target install --config Release

-This shows an example building for CUDA on Windows, you can also build for CPU or AMD HIP as shown above (under Building for Linux).
+This shows an example building for CUDA on Windows.
+You can also build for CPU or AMD HIP or Intel SYCL as shown above (under Building for Linux).

 Running FFTX Example Programs